hms-dbmi/dseqr.docs/content/docs/single-cell/subsetting/index.md

 {{< img-simple src="qc-subset-features.png" alt="QC Subset" class="border-1" >}}

 Inclusion is usefull for selecting cells of interest to be re-clustered.
 This will generally increase the number of clusters as highly variable genes will be specific to the selected cells.

-{{< alert icon="💡" text="<a href='http://bioconductor.org/books/release/OSCA/feature-selection.html#feature-selection-subsetting'>Highly variable genes</a> are the within top 10% of biological variance</br></br>The number of PCs for clustering is chosen <a href='http://bioconductor.org/books/release/OSCA/dimensionality-reduction.html#based-on-population-structure'>based on population structure</a>" >}}

 ### Custom genes for clustering